-I know that gyaru might just be a fashion but it has just changed my life in so many ways, and I think the biggest and most important one is that I met some of the most amazing people in the world.
-I finally found people who shared the same interests, and having felt like a loner for so long it was such a blessing.
-Finally I could actually talk to someone who knew what I was on about!
-It was amazing!
-And Germany?
-Gosh I never imagined that I would actually travel abroad to meet some people who were interested in the fashion.
+I know that gyaru might just be a fashion but it has just changed my life in so many ways, and I think the biggest and most important one is that I have connected with some of the most amazing people in the world.
+I have finally found people who share the same interests as me and who knew what I was on about!
+And international meets?
+Gosh I never imagined that I would actually travel abroad to meet some people who were interested in the fashion!

 |Photo credit: David Kaiser|

 Wow I’m rambling so I’m going to stop and end this post by saying that I am forever grateful for all of the people I know and have met through gyaru, and for the people who actually came up with the concept of gyaru all of those years ago.
 I don’t know what my life would be without it!

 Here are some things I have learnt over the years before I go: